auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 that it can be a reasonably deep and fruitful analogy.

 For example, the decibel is a logarithmic scale, but is otherwise dimensionless.
-Thus it is sensible and convenient to use decibels to talking about the overhead inflicted on Craig by Alice and Eve when secure tag obfuscation attacks are carried out via Homomorphic Encryption.
+Thus it is sensible and convenient to use decibels to talk about the overhead inflicted on Craig by Alice and Eve when secure tag obfuscation attacks are carried out via Homomorphic Encryption.